wp-plugins/zedity/readme.txt

 **Advantages:**

-*   **Design Freedom**: while designing your pages, have you ever felt like "I wish I could just move this object right there" or "I'd like to put an image on the corner of this video" or any other creative idea?
-If so, and you're not using Zedity, you may have two options: either you give up and let your creative idea go or you spend precious time or money doing it manually dealing with the HTML/CSS code.
+*   **Design Freedom**: while designing your pages, have you ever felt like "I wish I could just move this object right there" or "I'd like to put an image on the corner of this video" or any other more creative ideas?
+If so, and you're not using Zedity, you have two options: either to give up and let your creative idea go or to spend enough time or money doing it manually dealing with the HTML/CSS code.
 With Zedity, things have finally changed for the best!
-You can now implement any creative design you want, with no limitation or constraints, unleash your creativity and also have fun creating your pages!
+You can now implement any creative design you need, with no limitation or constraints.
+Zedity gives you total design freedom, for you to unleash your creativity and also have fun while creating your pages!

 *   **Real Drag and Drop**: most likely you've already encountered the "drag&drop" term around, haven't you?
 So, what's new?
 As you may have found out, very often that "drag&drop" is about the way you bring items from the menu into the page but then, even simple things like placing two images beside each other, require enough, and often too much, technical effort.
 Zedity overcomes all those limitations, giving you the real Drag and Drop experienced you have wished for.